Library: Policy

 (iv) completing another background investigation every five years following the previous background investigation's completion.

-(C) AFS Security (IS) manager reviews a person's background investigation to determine whether AFS hires a job seeker, disciplines or terminates an existing employee, or permits or terminates access to FTI.
-To evaluate past criminal offenses, felonies, and misdemeanors, the AFS IS manager considers:
+(C) AFS Information Security (IS) manager reviews a person's background investigation to determine if AFS should hire a job seeker, discipline or terminate an existing employee, and permit or terminate access to FTI.
+To evaluate past criminal offenses, felonies and misdemeanors, the AFS IS manager considers:

 (i) whether OKDHS learned about the offense during the application or a subsequent reinvestigation;